Seneca-ICTOER/OPS345v2/docs/Labs/lab6.md

 Accept the terms of service.
 Answer as you wish for sharing your email, then enter your domain name.
 See the following example.
 ![Generating your certificate](/img/certbotregister.png)

+**VERY IMPORTANT**
-Update your **Wordpress Website SG** security group rules to allow incoming HTTPS traffic from the anywhere IP: 0.0.0.0/0
+Update your **Wordpress Website SG** security group rules to allow incoming HTTPS traffic from the anywhere IP: 0.0.0.0/0 AWS will not allow connections to your newly secured web server without this!

 ## Testing your configuration